RostyslavGitHub/pheidippides/README.md

       }
 ```

-PS: Do not worry, if you need to rewrite this rules.
+PS: Do not worry, if you need to rewrite any rules.
 Pheidippides updates it according to your input.

 ## Dependency